cabailey92/GitFundamentalsCF127/commands/Push.md

 When you have a [remote](./Remote.md) set up yo'll need to begin to move [commits](./Commits.md) to the remote.
 This can be done with the command `git push` .

-YOu can attach a name and branch name to your command to specify where you're pushing to.
+You can attach a name and branch name to your command to specify where you're pushing to.

 ```
 git push origin main